Guide for Authors

 - management in dietetics

-- operations studies in all areas of practice (eg, results of operations research, sustainability within operations, outcomes assessment)
+- operations in all areas of practice (eg, results of operations research, sustainability within operations, outcomes assessment)

 - media interest/what to tell patients/clients about hot topics (eg, allergies)